Maps

 Browse local fare at the Skeena Valley Farmers Market then stroll through the lush forest along the Howe Creek Trail, or check out the tree carvings at Ferry Island.
 Adventurous hikers can tackle sub-alpine hikes in Sleeping Beauty Provincial Park and Bornite Mountain, a moderate hike that follows an old mining trail to a sub-alpine ridge where remnants of historic mining sites can be found.
 The peak offers panoramic views of the Skeena Valley and surrounding ranges.

-Learn about the area’s rich history and experience the mighty Skeena River with Northern BC Jet Boat Tours.
-Or, treat yourself to a day of guided fishing for salmon or steelhead with Westcoast Fishing Adventures.
+Learn about The Great Wilderness’ rich history and experience the mighty Skeena River with Northern BC Jet Boat Tours.
+Or, treat yourself to a guided wilderness adventure with Terradise Eco-Tours .
 The mountain biking in Terrace is excellent and enjoyable for all levels.
-A short drive down Highway 16 brings you to Extew Falls, which rewards visitors with cool mist and the roar of tumbling water.
+A short drive west on Highway 16 brings you to Extew Falls, which rewards visitors with cool mist and the roar of tumbling water.

 After a day of adventure, put your feet up and enjoy a fire at Hidden Acres Treehouse Resort or relax riverside at the Skeena River House.

-From Terrace, take Highway 113 up the Nass Valley to the Nisga’a Memorial Lava Bed Provincial Park.
-A self-guided auto tour through the area takes you to remnants of a volcanic eruption, numerous waterfalls, and the tranquil Drowned Forest.
+From Terrace, take Highway 113 up the Nass Valley to the Anhluut’ukwsim Lax̱mihl Angwinga’asanskwhl Nisg̱a’a Park (Nisga’a Memorial Lava Bed Provincial Park).
+A self-guided auto tour through the area takes you to remnants of a volcanic eruption, numerous waterfalls, the tranquil Drowned Forest and the world-class Nisga’a Museum.

 Part 2